The Expert’s Guide to Brilliant SMS Marketing

 You can encourage consumers to text in a particular keyword, e.g. “Yes” to sign up to receive special offers and marketing material.

-Dedicated numbers work great with text-to-win competitions, loyalty programs or by simply advertising it across your other channels.
+Dedicated numbers work well with text-to-win competitions or loyalty programs.
 The pricing will vary in markets though, as will the reliability of the service.
 For example, shortcodes are more reliable, yet more expensive.

 If your business sells products or services online, this is the perfect opportunity to obtain your customers' contact number along with other details.

-For best practice, give the customer the option to sign-up for marketing material, since in the EU for example, making it mandatory is a no-go (we’ll come back to the legal aspects at a later chapter).
+To follow the best practices, give the customer the option to sign-up for marketing material, in the EU you need to provide an opt-out option.
 Also, make sure you register and log the consent given and indicate a clear way for the client to take it back to ensure compliance.

 Asking for a customer's mobile number during in-store transactions

-This is a common process within the service industry to make the most of the opportunity, request a mobile number from your customer too.
-It’s also a great way to verify clients phone numbers and strengthen the anti-fraud processes you have in place.
+It’s a great way to verify clients phone numbers and strengthen the anti-fraud processes you have in place.

 Use multiple channels to segment subscribers

-In the context of coupons, for example, you could send a 5% off coupon right after a subscriber signs-up, a 10% coupon after three weeks, and a 20% off coupon after two months.
-The longer they stick around, the bigger the potential bonus.
-So, you’re incentivising the action you want.
+In the context of coupons, you could send a 5% off coupon right after the subscriber signs up, a 10% coupon after three weeks, and a 20% off coupon after two months.
+The longer they stick around, the bigger the potential.
+You’re incentivising the action you want.
 Best of all, you can schedule these to run automatically.

 Remember: It’s essential to disclose to your customers that you will be sending them marketing material if they give you their number.

-Make sure that whenever you start your marketing campaign, that you have these key elements down: make it personal, entice your customer, track your success, and combine methods to have a bigger impact.
+Prior to executing your marketing strategy, check that you have these key elements down: make it personal, entice your customer, track your success, and combine methods to have a bigger impact.
 SMS is a multifaceted tool that can easily be tailored for specific personal needs and tracked to ensure you are getting your money’s worth.

 Responsible SMS Marketing and Compliance

-There are a few things to consider when you start your marketing campaign, from the content to the interactions to measuring conversions and driving campaigns, but that really isn’t all you need to think of.
-Since we are talking about offers, contacting people personally, and doing so within a global scene, there are many legal and market-specific restrictive aspects to consider when setting up your campaign.
+There are a few things to consider when you start your marketing campaign.
+Since we are talking about offers, contacting people personally, and doing so on a global scale, there are many legal and market-specific restrictive aspects to consider when setting up your campaign.